Coming Home: Book 1

 Copyright© 2007 by Brendan Buckley

-Action/Adventure Sex Story: Chapter 7: Facing the demons - A man returns to the town he left 20 years before to find that sometimes time doesn't heal all wounds.
+Action/Adventure Sex Story: Chapter 3: Finding a future in the past - A man returns to the town he left 20 years before to find that sometimes time doesn't heal all wounds.
 His old friends have new lives and the people he left behind aren't the same as he hoped to find.
 Can he enjoy a rebirth in the town where he was born?

 Caution: This Action/Adventure Sex Story contains strong sexual content, including Ma/Fa

 Steve was shocked at the revelation.
 Sharon Reynolds always seemed like his biggest fan.
 She actively encouraged Janey and Steve to start dating and helped to plan dates and vacations so the couple could spend time together.

 It was Sharon who urged to couple to stay committed when Steve's mom told the Reynolds she was moving.
 And less than six months later, she was sending his letters back.
 Again, Steve couldn't reconcile the actions of 20 years before with the person he knew.

 "It was mom who pushed for the new phone number," Allie told him later that evening.
 "She said she was getting threatening calls during the day suggesting that Jane was the reason you moved away.
 It sort of makes sense now.

 "She was at home during the afternoons, so she could grab your letters out of the box and leave the rest of the mail there.
 She also was the one who volunteered to take our letters to the post office for us.
 But why would she do that?"

 Steve had no more answer to that question than Allie.

 "Wait until I call Jane," she said.
 "She's going to shit.
 If mom were still alive she'd probably kill her on the spot.
 I wish I could ask dad about this, but his mind only works about half the time.
 I told him I saw you when I visited him last week and he didn't even remember who you were."